trishmapow/nordvpn-tools/README.md

 # nordvpn-tools

 ## nordvpn_best.py
 Outputs a table of servers in the specified city and country that have a load % below MAX_LOAD (default 30).

 Requirements: `pip3 install requests reverse_geocode tabulate`.
 Uses the reverse_geocode library to (very roughly) convert coordinates to cities (offline), try larger cities if not working.

+To run: `python3 nordvpn_best.py [OPTIONAL MAX_LOAD 1-99]`.

 Sample output:
 ```